paulschick/meteorite-tracker/notes/final-stretch/01-application-styling.md

 - Added BEM classes to meteorite-display component template, made equivalent changes to main scss file (will all be in partials)

 **QUICK NOTE** changes are being made in main scss files right now.
 Will be moved to partials after initial class changes are made throughout the application.

+### meteorite-detail

+- converted to Material cards with some custom scss